Readers’ Favorite Books: 2022 Edition

 Instead of including long descriptions of each book, we’re sharing a short synopsis followed by a selection of reader comments we received on the submission form for each of the top 25 books.
 After that, you’ll find an honorable mention list of additional books.

-Readers' Favorite Books of 2022
+Our Readers’ Favorite New Releases in 2022

-Lessons in Chemistry
+Lessons in Chemistry Book Cover

 My favorite brilliant female lead character ever!
-I loved the human connections and the ways different characters came together in their own uniquenesses to support each other.
+I loved the human connections and the ways different characters came together in their own uniqueness to support each other.
 I loved how the female characters, especially, were vibrant and interesting.
 It was a light read with depth.
-I'm truly not used to smart characters being explored in such full and human ways. –Dana K.
+I’m truly not used to smart characters being explored in such full and human ways. –Dana K.

 Growing up in the 60’s I saw how difficult it was for my mom and older sister to step out of the mold of the 50’s.
 I loved the approach Garmus used in creating Elizabeth: strong, willful, proud.
 Changing the status quo is hard work and takes a determined woman! –Jaci E.